-This is only when the medical professional has taken reasonable care to ensure that the patient was aware of the material risks involved in any recommended treatment, and of any reasonable alternative or variant treatments.
+This is only when the medical professional has taken reasonable care to ensure that the patient was aware of the material risks involved in any recommended treatment and of any reasonable alternative or variant treatments.

-In the O’Hare’s negligent financial advice claim against Coutts, Kerr J preferred and applied the approach taken in the case of Montgomery, namely the onus is on the patient or client, as an adult with sound mind, to make their own decision about the risks involved.
+In the O’Hare’s negligent financial advice claim against Coutts, Kerr J preferred and applied the approach taken in the case of Montgomery, namely the onus is on the patient or client, as an adult with a sound mind, to make their own decision about the risks involved.
 The O’Hares, as informed investors, were entitled to decide the risks that they were prepared to take and accept responsibility if those risks did not pay off.
-This standard is now likely apply more generally in financial advice claims.
+This standard is now likely to apply more generally in financial advice claims.